Tourism in ancient Rome

 Tourism in ancient Rome was limited to the Roman upper class due to its expense and long travel times.
-Travel was made difficult due to shipwrecks, storms, poor maps, and a lack of modern transportation methods.
 Common destinations for ancient Roman tourists were Greece, Egypt, and the coast of Campania.
 Roman tourists sought out sites in Greece of cultural and historical importance, such as the numerous Greco-Roman temples and the athletic games such as the Olympics.
 In the Imperial era, Egypt was one of the most popular destinations for Roman tourists; they were enticed by their perception of Egypt as exotic and foreign.
 Roman travelers toured Egypt to observe sites such as the Pyramids and to visit cities such as Alexandria or Luxor.
 Wealthy Romans would spend the hottest parts of the year in villas outside of the city of Rome or in resort towns such as Baiae.
 During the same summertime months, non-Romans would travel to Rome to see the many monuments and structures throughout the city.

 During the Roman Empire, tourists were motivated by the Roman concept of otium, or leisure time.
 The Romans believed that such time should be spent engaging in intellectual, artistic, or philosophical pursuits.
 Roman tourism was sometimes motivated by educational pursuits; these tourists sought out famed rhetoricians or teachers at their destinations.
 Tourists would also travel to other areas in hopes of seeing sites of historical or religious importance, such as the ruins of Troy or temples throughout the Greco-Roman world.
 Religious tourists sometimes hoped to attain the services of a certain god, such as medical help at a temple of Asclepius or advice from an oracle.
 After the rise of Christianity, Christian tourists began to embark on religious pilgrimages to sites considered holy.